By Mark Henderson and Rachel Preston Prinz

 that had now been labeled the “Spanish Trail” by the Americans that had taken

-possession of the former Mexican territories of Nuevo Mexico and California under the terms of the Treaty of
+possession of the former Mexican territories of Nuevo Mexico and California

 There are four